 Why do I write?
-I do it to tame the creative monster in my brain that is constantly vying for my attention.
+I do it to tame the creative monster in my brain that’s constantly vying for my attention.
 Nasty thing.

-Advertising was not my passion, and I found myself researching writing courses online over the years, finally settling on a Screen and Playwriting course to satisfy my need to learn more about writing for an audience.
+Due to this plot twist in my life, I found myself researching writing courses online over the years, and finally settled on a Screen and Play-writing course to satisfy my need to learn more about creating worlds with a pen.
 As someone who has been actively involved in almost every theatrical production at my church over the last decade, it just seemed right.

-On the personal side, I’m a whopping 31 years old, I’m married to a stud, and I have three adorable children.
-We live in true Ontario farmland, surrounded by fields in a quiet town with friendly neighbours, but just outside of the bustling Kitchener-Waterloo-Cambridge tri-cities.
-I’m incredibly blessed to be able to stay at home with my kids and spend my free time thinking up wild tales to tell my four-year-old son.
+On the personal side, I’m a whopping 31 years old, and I’m married with three adorable children who basically rule my life.
+We live in true Ontario farmland, surrounded by lush fields, with friendly neighbours, but just outside of the bustling Kitchener-Waterloo-Cambridge tri-cities.
+Yes, I’m Canadian, which sometimes makes people think I can’t spell due to the extra “U’s” Canadians add into their words (colour, honour, neighbour, etc.) I’m incredibly blessed to be able to stay at home with my kids and spend my free time thinking up wild tales to tell my five-year-old son.

-As far as authors are concerned, I am the most inspired by C.S.
+As far as authors are concerned, I’m the most inspired by C.S.
 Lewis for the life he lived and his passion for God and writing, and by J.M.
-Barrie for introducing me to Peter Pan and Neverland, and also by Marissa Meyer, Veronica Roth, and Suzanne Collins for writing books that I could not put down.
+Barrie for introducing me to Peter Pan and Neverland, and by Stephanie Garber for giving me the Caraval experience (and Legend), and also by Marissa Meyer, Veronica Roth, Adrienne Young, Holly Black, and Marie Lu for writing books I could not put down.

-God is my Protector and my Inspiration.
-My biggest goal is to bring Him glory with everything that I do.
+My biggest goal is to bring God glory

 – C. S. Lewis